zakirqaindev/Project0/README.md

 In README.md, include a short writeup describing your project, what’s contained in each file, and (optionally) any other additional information the staff should know about your project.
 Note that not all of the above requirements are covered in Lecture 0, some will be introduced in Lecture 1.

-How to Submit
-Visit this link, log in with your GitHub account, and click Authorize cs50.
-Then, check the box indicating that you’d like to grant course staff access to your submissions, and click Join course.
-Install Git and, optionally, install submit50.
-If you’ve installed submit50, execute submit50 web50/projects/2020/x/0
-Otherwise, using Git, push your work to https://github.com/me50/USERNAME.git, where USERNAME is your GitHub username, on a branch called web50/projects/2020/x/0.

-Record a 1- to 5-minute screencast in which you demonstrate your app’s functionality and/or walk viewers through your code.
-Upload that video to YouTube (as unlisted or public, but not private) or somewhere else.
-Submit this form.
-You can then go to https://cs50.me/cs50w to view your current progress!